mnikic/mylinux-config-files/README.md

 After loging in, I believe that invoking:

-!!Warning!! this will all the packages inside pkglist.txt that are not already installed.
+!!Warning!!
+This will install all the packages inside pkglist.txt that are not already installed.
 It will answer "yes" to all prompts by pacman.
-Do this with care, maybe even have a system snapshot (or timeshift point) before this.
+Do this with care, maybe even have a system snapshot (or timeshift point) before this is executed.

 sudo sh install-arch.sh